MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addcomserver-directive.md

 ### com-server-name

 Specifies the name of the COM server being installed.
 The name is generally the name or description of the COM component being registered.
-The COM server name must be unique within the INF and will be used as the description when the COM class description is missing.
+The COM server name must be unique within the INF and is used as the description when the COM class description is missing.

 ### flags